carina-studio/ULogViewer/ULogViewer/Resources/UserAgreement.md

 + Package of auto updater.
 + Update package of ULogViewer.

+### Taking Memory Snapshot
+[dotMemory](https://www.jetbrains.com/dotmemory/) is the main tool for memory usage analysis by Carina Studio.
+When you start taking memory snapshot first time in debug mode, all necessary files of [dotMemory](https://www.jetbrains.com/dotmemory/) will be downloaded into the directory of ULogViewer.

 Other network access outside from executable of ULogViewer are not dominated by this User Agreement.